Research programs

 The results mainly concern: 1) the evolution of organizational structures (and in particular of the various federal structures) based on secondary sources, but also on original primary sources (newsletters of the various federations, administrative archives and personal archives) hitherto unexploited; 2) modes of mobilization and leadership careers, traced thanks to interviews of the life stories and practices type with several generations of leaders; 3) detailed knowledge of certain key associations or clubs (thanks to the production of monographs).
 These results enable us to put the history of the disabled sports movement into perspective, by comparing it with that of collective mobilizations in the field of disability (Paterson et al., 2000) and that of collective mobilizations through sport (linked to demands for women's integration or the fight against homophobic discrimination by LGBT movements).

-Since 2013, the program has benefited from a new collaboration with Professor Nicolas Bancel (Institut des Sciences du Sport, University of Lausanne), who has obtained funding for a PhD (carried out by Julie Cornaton, co-directed by Sylvain Ferez) and a post-doctorate (carried out by Stanislas Frenkiel) from the Swiss National Research Fund for a project entitled: "A social history of the Swiss and French Paralympic movements and their elites (1960-2010)".
+Since 2013, the program has benefited from a new collaboration with Professor Nicolas Bancel (Institut des Sciences du Sport, University of Lausanne), who has obtained funding for a PhD (carried out by Julie Cornaton, co-directed by Sylvain Ferez) and a post-doctorate (carried out by Stanislas Frenkiel) from the Swiss National Research Fund for a project entitled: "A social history of the Swiss and French paralympic movements and their elites (1960-2010)".
 In addition to this initial comparative study between France and Switzerland, the program is now moving towards the prospect of a comparative study with the history of the Fédération du Sport Adapté (FFSA), examining the specific obstacles to access to top-level sport for people with intellectual disabilities.

 Productions :